-- Before you consider which subjects to select, research a range of university and career options so that the subjects you select satisfy the entry requirements - You are advised to use our new online Career product called: Fast Tomato to assist you with subject selection as well as university and career options.
-This tool is a Morrisby product, a UK based organisation that helps students explore many different career opportunities.
+- Before you consider which subjects to select, research a range of university and career options so that the subjects you select satisfy the entry requirements - You are advised to use our new online Career product called: Unifrog to assist you with subject selection as well as university and career options.
+This helps students explore many different career opportunities.
 Students will have the latest academic and career information available especially when choosing IGCSE and AS Level subjects. - Think about which subjects are prerequisites for further study or your career path - Ensure that you have the correct number and combination of AS, A level or BTEC subjects to satisfy any university or career requirements prior to application - Think about which subjects you enjoy now but also consider new subjects you haven't experienced before but which sound interesting - Prioritise your subjects in order of interest and value to you - Decide how you are going to organise your subjects across the two years.